FoundUPS

 Ice

 Staked in a FoundUP.
 Frozen — protected from demurrage decay.
-Earns yield proportional to the venture's CABR score.
+Receives protocol rewards proportional to the venture's CABR score.

 💨